AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 Before starting to develop the code, one should create a new module if it does not exist yet.
 Typically each detector team should prepare a module.

-The script `o2-qc-module-configurator.sh`, in the directory _Modules_, is able to prepare a new module or to add a new _Task_ or a new _Check_ to an existing module.
+The script `o2-qc-module-configurator.sh`, in the directory _Modules_, is able to prepare a new module or to add a new _Task_, _Check_, _Aggregator_ or PostProcessing task to an existing module.
 It must be run from __within QualityControl/Modules__.
 See the help message below:
 ```
 Usage: ./o2-qc-module-configurator.sh -m MODULE_NAME [OPTION]

-Generate template QC module and/or tasks, checks.
+Generate template QC module and/or tasks, checks, aggregators and postprocessing.
-If a module with specified name already exists, new tasks and checks are inserted to the existing one.
+If a module with specified name already exists, new tasks, checks, aggregators and postprocessing are inserted to the existing module.
 Please follow UpperCamelCase convention for modules', tasks' and checks' names.

 Example: